MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 ### [Cosmos DB](#tab/cosmosdb)

-To import or query data from the CosmosDB database, grant the managed identity read permissions.
+To import or query data from the Cosmos DB database, grant the managed identity read permissions.
 To learn more, see [Permissions](/azure/cosmos-db/how-to-setup-rbac).

 ---